gschorcht/lis3mdl-esp-idf/README.md

 # Driver for the LIS3MDL 3-axes digital output magnetometer

 The driver is for the usage with the ESP8266 and [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos).
+If you can't find it in folder [extras/lis3mdl](https://github.com/SuperHouse/esp-open-rtos/tree/master/extras) of original repository, it is not yet merged.
+Please take a look to branch [lis3mdl](https://github.com/gschorcht/esp-open-rtos/tree/lis3mdl) of my fork in that case.

 It is also working with ESP32 and [ESP-IDF](https://github.com/espressif/esp-idf.git) using a wrapper component for ESP8266 functions, see folder ```components/esp8266_wrapper```, as well as Linux based systems using a wrapper library.